sumoncse19/mongoose-starter/CONTRIBUTING.md

-# Contributing to Car Wash Booking System
+# Contributing to Mongoose Starter

 We welcome contributions from the community!
 Whether you're fixing a bug, adding a new feature, or improving documentation, your help is appreciated.